News & EventsThursday, March 30, 2017

 Filed under: current students

-Although WCC’s Winter Semester started Jan.12, we still have plenty of classes available that begin later in January and also February and March.
+Although WCC’s Fall Semester started Aug.
+21, we still have plenty of classes available that begin later in September and October.

 WCC offers a total of 16 online-only certificates and degrees, meaning you can earn a degree entirely online without having to step foot on our campus.
 Online-only certificates and degrees are a great option for students who reside in or outside of Washtenaw County.

 Victoria Hicks, 37, has always loved the science behind technology.
 As a welder, she enjoyed the hands-on approach of building and creating, but soon found herself longing to be more involved in the design process.

 When Julia Morrissey wanted to change careers, she knew exactly where to go— Washtenaw Community College, where she earned her Associates Degree in Automotive Service Technology after high school.

 Dexter resident Evan Spaller knew he wanted a career, he just didn’t know which one.